Mearns Academy: Awards

-Controversies
+Incidents

-In 2019, the school made news following a viral interaction between a 17-year-old student and his teacher regarding the number of genders.
+In 2019, the school made news following a viral interaction between a 17-year-old student and his teacher regarding the topic of genders.
 The teacher discussed the idea of two genders being antiquated, to which the student responded "But sir, there's only two genders."
 After being removed from class, the teacher told the student in a recorded interaction that he was entitled to his opinion on the number of genders, but that his opinion was not inclusive enough to be welcome at the school, being an inclusive establishment.
 The student remarked that he did not find such an action to be inclusive of him.
 Following the video of the conversation going viral online, the school suspended the student as he was not allowed to film a teacher.
 Despite stating that the punishment was regarding consent to be filmed and not the nature of the conversation, the school has maintained its stance on inclusivity with a spokesman saying “In our schools, fostering good relations among different groups can be a real challenge but our aim is to support a fairer, inclusive environment for all."